NickGrunert/master-thesis/modules/03_truth_compare.typ

     Conversely, a higher score that does not align with the expected outcome is not consistent with the principle of faithfulness to expectation.
     In @section:pearson, this was previously indicated by a negative correlation score; however, within this approach, there is no longer any indicator for this.

-    In light of the aforementioned issues and the inability to enhance the Pearson coefficient, this endeavor is not considered a success and will not be further pursued.
+    In view of the aforementioned issues and the inability to enhance the Pearson coefficient, this specific metric is not regarded as a success and will not be utilised in the final evaluation.
-    The sole viable enhancement in this section was the more straightforward method to visually depict the linear correlation between the two datasets.
+    The sole viable enhancement here was a straightforward method to visually depict the linear correlation between the two datasets.

     #subpar.grid(
       columns: 4,
       gutter: 2mm,